google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/prevent-mixed-content.markdown

 Passive mixed content still poses a security threat to your site and your users.
-For example, an attacker can intercept HTTP requests for images on your site and swap or replace these images; the attacker can swap the "save" and "delete" button images, causing your users to delete content without intending to; replace your product diagrams with lewd or pronagraphic content, defacing your site; or replace your product pictures with ads for a different site or product.
+For example, an attacker can intercept HTTP requests for images on your site and swap or replace these images; the attacker can swap the _save_ and _delete_ button images, causing your users to delete content without intending to; replace your product diagrams with lewd or pornographic content, defacing your site; or replace your product pictures with ads for a different site or product.

 Even if the attacker doesn't alter the content of your site, you still have a